Confrontation at Borehamwood Vigil for Israeli Hostages

 I was asked why didn’t my poster state that I was against Hamas?
 A fair question.

 I can only fit so much on a poster.
 And there is so much to say.
-So, here I can expand a bit.
+So, here I can expand.

 Because I want equal Rights for Palestinians, the assumption seems to be that I support Hamas!
 How can that conclusion be drawn?
 How polarized is that assumption!